JiaxiWang05/Numerical_Methods/matlab/explain/Suspended_Bridge_Cable.md

 ### Detailed Explanation of the MATLAB Script for the Catenary Problem of a Suspended Bridge Cable

 This MATLAB script models and computes the catenary curve for a cable that is part of a suspended bridge.
 The computation uses the **finite difference method** to solve the second-order differential equation describing the bridge's cable.
-Here is the same README with all equations formatted in **code blocks** to ensure compatibility with GitHub Markdown:

----

 # Catenary Problem for a Suspended Bridge Cable